Ida Mann: Second World War

 At the outbreak of war, Moorfields Eye Hospital was commandeered as a first aid post and the staff were dispersed.
 The premises in which Mann conducted her private practice were also closed down by the landlord.
 She found new premises for her own practice and then set about re-siting Moorfields.
 She found hospital premises in Edgware (10 miles from central London), belonging to the Priory of the Holy Sepulchre, secured the lease, moved the nursing staff there and saw the gradual return of the surgical staff.

 There was still a need for a central London site to treat ophthalmic emergencies, and by a mixture of bravado and sheer energy, she managed to re-occupy part of the old Moorfields Hospital on City Road, which remained operational throughout the war despite being bombed.
 In 1940 she undertook some personal research on the treatment of mustard gas burns of the eye, using laboratories belonging to the Imperial Cancer Research Fund at Mill Hill.
-It was here she met her future husband, Professor William Gye, the fund's director.
+It was here she met her future husband, William Ewart Gye, the fund's director.

 When the results of her private research became known, she was put in charge of one of the research teams of the Chemical Defence Research Department under the Ministry of Supply.
 Working with her friend, Davidine Pullinger, and the biochemist, Antoinette Pirie, she worked out the entire pathology of mustard gas keratitis, which afflicted soldiers from the First World War some ten to fifteen years after they had survived a mustard gas attack.
 Although the team did not find a cure, they were able to alleviate symptoms through the use of contact lenses.